Maritime Transport and Ports

 Step 5: Compile employment accounts.
 Using labour input rows from the Use Table, calculate maritime transport employment by applying the same maritime ratios to employment data by industry.

 Step 6: Derive trade flow indicators.
-From the Exports column in the Use Table, sum across maritime transport service products (freight services, passenger services) to calculate maritime transport service exports.
+From the Exports column in the Use Table, sum across maritime transport service products to calculate maritime transport service exports.
 From customs data, compile merchandise trade volumes and values passing through ports.

 Data sources